*Disclaimer: This post contains affiliate links. I receive a commission if you click through and purchase the books mentioned.

 Nevada is the biggest reason I enjoyed these books, but I also loved Nevada’s quirky family, the annoyingly handsome Connor Rogan, and the way the series handles PTSD.

 Nevada’s family consists of her war veteran mother, her mechanic grandmother Frida, her teen sisters Arabella and Catalina, and her cousins Bern and Leon.
-Despite the life and death situations the family faces within the series, they all managed to bring comic relief and kick-ass.
+Despite the life and death situations the family faces throughout the series, they all managed to bring comic relief and kick-ass.
 I especially loved that Nevada’s cousins are treated more like her brothers.

 Additionally, how could I mention everything I loved about this series without mentioning “Mad” Rogan.
 Rogan is an interesting character who Nevada interprets as being without morals because of his time in the war.
 However, that assumption comes crashing down when readers learn that Rogan’s poker face isn’t as great around Nevada.